Variants¶

 variant alias could negate its target (when alias name is prefixed by

-)meaning if alias variant is set to
+-)meaning if alias variant is set to

-only possible if targeted variant is Boolean
+falseits target is set totrueonly possible if targeted variant is Boolean

 raise error otherwise